-The holidays are the busiest time of the year for direct-to-consumer brands, as gift givers continue to do more shopping online than ever before.
+The holidays are the busiest time of the year, as consumers continue to do more shopping online than ever before.

-The holidays present a huge opportunity for ecommerce brands to ramp up sales, but they must be prepared for an influx of orders and all that comes with it.
+The holidays present a huge opportunity for ecommerce brands, but they must be prepared for an influx of orders and all that comes with it.

 Not only do you need an amazing website, email marketing, social media, and other creative means to reach customers, but you need the back-end logistics to leave a lasting impression and make this holiday season your best ever.

 This means alignment across every part of your business, especially between supply chain leaders and your marketing team.